yubie-re/shv-dump/README.md

-# bush-win
+# shv-dump
-windows port of bush tools with better code
+run this with scripthookv.dll in the same folder, will dump the latest crossmaps.